Sidney H. Stein: Other notable cases

-Sitting with the 9th circuit, in 2 environmental rulings on February 4, 2022, Stein wrote regarding the Forest Service's commercial "thinning" of areas by cutting down trees.
+Sitting with the Ninth Circuit, in two environmental rulings on February 4, 2022, Stein wrote regarding the Forest Service's commercial "thinning" of areas by cutting down trees.
 Stein would have ruled against the Forest Service's move to cut down trees in both cases, and his view was prevalent in one.

+On March 15, 2024, Stein threw out a motion filed by U.S. Senator Bob Menendez seeking dismissal of his corruption charges.